sinodine/tech-challenge-bigblue/backend/v1/README.md

 ## Your missions

-You will improve the gRPC `order` API to allow order management, as well as add an address validation system to validate orders destination before creating or updating them.
+You will improve the gRPC `order` API to allow order management, as well as add an address validation system to validate order destinations before creating or updating them.

 ### I - Order service

-The current system exposes a product service that provides a fixed list of products through an RPC.

-The goal here is to improve the order service in order to create orders based on the products:
+The goal here is to improve the order service to create orders based on existing products:

-1. Complete the proto of the `product` service to implement a RPC to retrieve a single product by its ID.
+1. The current system exposes a product service that provides a fixed list of all existing products through an RPC.
+Complete the proto of the `product` service to implement a RPC that retrieves a single product by its ID.
 2. Complete the proto of the `order` service and implement a RPC to create a new order.
 Order must have the following fields:
-   - customer firstname
+   - customer first name
-   - customer lastname
+   - customer last name
    - line items (products & quantities)
    - shipping address (destination)
      - address line (45 Rue des Petites Ecuries)